zamfi/cca-programming-electronics-spring-2016/hw/week3.md

     }
     ```

-    **Assignment**: Modify the code so that it draws a single continuous line connecting each circle, instead of drawing individual circles.
-Bonus points if the line fades to black as it trails away from the mouse.
+    **Assignment**: Modify the code above so that it draws a single continuous line connecting each circle, instead of drawing individual circles.
+Bonus points if the line fades to black as it trails away from the mouse!